6 Ways to Make Your Offer Stand Out In A Hot Market

 Today’s housing market is tough.
 Inventory is low and demand is high.
 To stay competitive, you need to make your offer stand out right from the beginning.
 Here are a few tips and tricks from our team on how you can do just that.

-Getting pre-approved is a great first step.
-Pre-approvals let you know how much a lender is willing to give you based on factors like credit score and income.
+Getting pre-qualified is a great first step.
+Pre-qualifications let you know how much a lender is willing to give you based on factors like credit score and income.
 This allows you to put an offer in with confidence.
 They also show the seller that you’re able to purchase their home AND are serious about doing so – giving you a leg up right from the start.

 The best part?
-Getting pre-approved is easy, free, and requires little documentation.
+Getting pre-qualified is easy, free, and requires little documentation.
 This makes it the perfect way to begin your home buying journey.

 Work with a local lender